 An additional 0.50 FTE of the Latino Coordinator position was funded with School Board reserve early in the current school year.
 For the current year, this increased the Latino Coordinator to full-time status.
-The baseline 0.50 FTE Latino Coordinator is retained in this request and an initiative is being proposed to increase this position permanently.
+The baseline 0.50 FTE Latino Coordinator is retained in this request.
+No initiative is being proposed to increase this position permanently.

-Initiatives/Reductions for 2010-2011 Budget Cycle Initiative/Reduction Title Amount FTE 10% Operational Reduction (Schools and Departments) (\$8,046) 0.00 Community Engagement Reductions - Approximately 15% (in total) reductio (\$17,690) 0.00 Hispanic / Latino Community Relations, Student Career Program Support a \$48,212 0.50 Initiative/Reduction Total \$22,476 0.50
+Initiatives/Reductions for 2010- 2011 Budget Cycle Initiative/Reduction Title Amount FTE 10% Operational Reduction (Schools and Departments) (\$8,046) 0.00 Community Engagement Reductions - 5% on Holdback Eligible Items and p (\$17,690) 0.00 Initiative/Reduction Total (\$25,736) 0.00